Porirua: Name

 The name "Porirua" has a Māori origin: it may represent a variant of pari-rua ("two tides"), a reference to the two arms of the Porirua Harbour.
 In the 19th century, the name designated a land-registration district that stretched from Kaiwharawhara (or Kaiwara) on the north-west shore of Wellington Harbour northwards to and around Porirua Harbour.

-The road climbing the hill from Kaiwharawhara towards Ngaio and Khandallah still bears the name "Old Porirua Road".
+The road climbing the hill from Kaiwharawhara towards Ngaio, Khandallah, Johnsonville and Tawa still bears the name "Old Porirua Road".

 History

 Tradition holds that, prior to habitation, Kupe was the first visitor to the area, and that he bestowed names of significant sites such as Te Mana o Kupe ki Aotearoa (Mana Island).
 In addition, it is said that Kupe left his anchor stone, Te Punga o Matahouroa at Whitireia, which is now held at Te Papa Tongarewa.

 There is evidence of human habitation in Porirua since 1450 at the latest, during the "moa hunter" period of Māori history.
-The forests, sea, esturies and swamps provided abundant food and materials.
+The forests, sea, estuaries and swamps provided abundant food and materials.
 The Porirua area came to be occupied by a succession of tribes, including Ngāti Tara and Ngāti Ira.

 Ngāti Toa people migrated south from Kawhia, and took control of the Porirua coast in the 1820s.
 By the 1840s they had established 12 pā, with Takapūwāhia and Hongoeka still occupied by marae today.

 From the late 1830s, European settlers began to express interest in the Porirua region, culminating in the controversial sale of most of the region in 1847.
 In 1839, the New Zealand Company signed an agreement with Ngāti Toa from which it claimed to have acquired the entire southern part of the North Island.
 Following the signing of the Treaty of Waitangi, an inquiry by Land Claims Commissioner William Spain found that most of the alleged purchase, including Porirua, was invalid.
 However, rising tensions with European settlers led to Ngāti Toa chief Te Rauparaha being captured by 200 British troops and police in July 1846.
 Shortly afterwards, the Hutt Valley campaign led to chief Te Rangihaeata's retreat to Poroutawhao in the Horowhenua.
 In April 1847, eight remaining chiefs, including Tamihana Te Rauparaha, Matene Te Whiwhi and Rawiri Puaha, signed a deed for the sale of 69,000 acres for £2,000, comprising almost the entire area from Mākara in the south to Paekākāriki in the north.
 Three reserves totalling 10,000 acres were left aside for Ngāti Toa.
 Ngāti Toa hold that the deed was coerced by the holding of Te Rauparaha and that the chiefs signing sought his release.